Joessarian/FIFA-Freestyle-16/README.md

 - **(3.)**

-        - If you are using an executable, choose the settings you wish to play with (make sure goal size option matches the db you have active)
+- If you are using an **executable**, choose the settings you wish to play with (make sure goal size option matches the db you have active)

-        - If you are using a cheat table, click on "Table" on the menu bar and click "Show Cheat Table LUA Script".
+- If you are using a **cheat table**, click on "Table" on the menu bar and click "Show Cheat Table LUA Script".
   Then, when the script appears, click the "Execute" button at the bottom of the window.

   If you don't have FIFA 16 open yet, you'll need to click the "Attach" or "Re-attach" button after you see FIFA's window appear.

+  Now, you can choose your settings.

-- **(4.)** Once the **language selection screen appears**, you can enable the mod
+- **(4.)** Once the **language selection screen appears**, you can enable the mod.

 - **(5.)** Some useful hotkeys: